 “Yet here I am.”

 “Indeed you are… You know, I just wanted so bad to live up to the expectation I thought you had of me.
 I see the way other men act around you.
-You could have most any man you want.
-Why on earth would you want to be with weird little Ben who likes to wear dresses?”
+You could have most any man you want!
+Why on earth would you want to be with weird old Ben who likes to wear dresses?”

 “It just got a fair bit weirder!”

-One day Linda was on her way to have another tea party.
-Some boys ran past her into the woods.
-Intrigued she followed at a safe distance, hoping they wouldn’t spot her.
+One day, resigned to her fate of solitude, Linda was on her way to have another tea party.
+Some exuberant boys ran past her into the woods.
+Intrigued she followed at a safe distance hoping they wouldn’t spot her.
 At the front an older boy seemed to determine proceedings.
-He ran, he jumped, he hung from.. and swung from trees.
-The other boys tried to keep up, but most failed… He was magnificent…”
+He ran, he jumped, he hung from and swung from the trees.
+The other boys tried to keep up but failed.
+I looked them all over.
+He was magnificent…”

 Ben cut in as Linda paused for a moment.

 “His name’s Chris.
 His my brother and if he wasn’t married, I’d give you his number.”